Highsun/ShangZheng50-stock_cluster/README.md

 **master** version: 2.1.0

 We did a lot of experiments on the results of the grid point method, and finally got 6 groups of effective parameter settings and shared them with you.

+### 2024.11.29
+**master** version: 2.1.1

+Add the experimental results under the recommended parameters to the master branch

 ---